libero/content-negotiation-bundle/README.md

 These requirements must be a list of possibilities separated by vertical bars.

-For example, to add an requirement of XML or JSON and English or French to a route:
+For example, to add a requirement of XML or JSON and English or French to a route:

 ```yaml
 my_route: